The following species were added:

 ................................................................................6

-5a Cap orange to orange brown, often lighter on the margin, at times showing some olive-green tints; strong farinaceous smell especially when split open; stem short and stout, tapering at the base.
-Armillaria zelleri = Tricholoma zelleri =
+5a Cap orange to orange brown, often lighter on the margin, at times showing some olive-green tints; strong farinaceous smell especially when split open; stem short and stout

 ................................................................................T. focale (including T. zelleri)

-5b Cap chestnut to coppery or reddish brown; stem longer and cylindrical, tapering at base; known from Europe and Japan, not known to occur in North America
+5c Cap chestnut to coppery or reddish brown; stem longer and cylindrical than T. focale, known from Europe and Japan, not known to occur in North America

 6a (4b) Cap gray, brownish or bluish